China economy grows in 2020 as rebound from virus gains - WTMJ

 Retail spending contracted by 3.9% over 2019 but gained 4.6% in December over a year earlier as demand revived.
 Consumer spending recovered to above the previous year’s levels in the quarter ending in September.

-Online sales of consumer goods rose 14.8% as millions of families who were ordered to stay home shifted to buying groceries and clothing online.
+Online sales of consumer goods rose 14.8% as millions of families who were ordered to stay home shifted to buying groceries and clothing on the internet.

-China has re-imposed travel controls in some areas after a spate of cases this month but most of the country is unaffected.
+Despite travel controls imposed for some areas after new cases flared this month most of the country is unaffected.

-Authorities have called on the public to avoid travel and large gatherings during next month’s Lunar New Year holiday, when millions of people usually visit their hometowns.
-That might dent spending on travel, gifts and restaurants.
+Still, the government’s appeal to the public to avoid traditional Lunar New Year gatherings and travel might dent spending on tourism, gifts and restaurants.

-Other activity might increase, however, if farms, factories and traders keep operating instead of closing for up to two weeks for the holiday, Chaoping Zhu of JP Morgan Asset Management said in a report.
+Other activity might increase, however, if farms, factories and traders keep operating over the holiday, said Chaoping Zhu of JP Morgan Asset Management in a report.

 “Unusually high growth rates in this quarter are likely to be seen,” said Zhu.